sydneythegreat28/sydneythegreat28/README.md

 - 👋 Hi, I’m @sydneythegreat28
-- 👀 I’m interested in networking
+- 👀 I’m interested in java,data science and IOT
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently learning IOT and Data science
-- 💞️ I’m looking to collaborate on networking
+- 💞️ I’m looking to collaborate on Data science project
-- 📫 How to reach me janclickcaponpon@gmail.com
+- 📫 How to reach me jansydneycaponpon@gmail.com

 <!---
 sydneythegreat28/sydneythegreat28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.